 Illicit drug use is estimated to cost $193 billion a year with $11 billion just in healthcare costs alone.
-This guide will explore the facts behind drug use and abuse, including in-depth resources you can use to help someone you love or care about.
+This guide will explore the facts behind drug use and abuse, including in-depth resources you can use to help someone you love or care about, including children, teens, and seniors.

 If you’re not very familiar with drug use and abuse, you should start by understanding the different classes of drugs.
 Drug abuse often starts as recreational drug use.
 Sometimes, individuals are predisposed to becoming addicted.
 Other times, the very nature of the drug itself makes the person physically dependent on it.